 Let us illustrate the expressive power of ISLa by detailing our XML example.
-When randomly passing inputs generated from the XML grammar in Fig. 1 using a grammar fuzzer to an XML processor (e.g., Python's xml.etree package), we obtain not only one, but three kinds of errors: (1) "Mismatched tag," (2) "duplicate attribute," and (3) "unbound prefix."
-By adding ISLa specifications to the XML grammar, we can substantially increase the portion of valid XML we pass to an XML processor.
-Moreover, these specifications document XML features relevant for the parser of our test target.
+When randomly feeding an XML processor (e.g., Python's xml.etree package) with inputs generated from the XML grammar in Fig. 1 using a grammar fuzzer, we obtain not only one, but three kinds of errors: (1) "Mismatched tag," (2) "duplicate attribute," and (3) "unbound prefix."
+By adding ISLa specifications to the XML grammar, we can substantially increase the portion of valid XML we pass to the processor.
+Moreover, these specifications document XML features relevant to the parser of our test target.